Communication: We strive to share information and ideas in an open, consistent, and effective manner.

 In order to thrive in the workplace, it is important to understand the expectations for your job.
 The university provides a several programs to promote success in the workplace and continual development.
 The following sections provide information on general university procedures as well as important approaches to help you achieve success.

-Employees within an Introductory Employment Period are ineligible for transfer/promotion to another regular position at the university outside of their department.
+Employees within an Introductory Employment Period are ineligible for transfer/promotion to another regular position at the university.
 GW employees within an IEP who apply to open positions will be disqualified.
-Transfers within the department during the IEP are allowable.

 Employees covered by a collective bargaining agreement should refer to that document; its provisions supersede these policies if there is a specific conflict.